Mouse buttons 1 and 3 pressed in the GUI window toolbar implement the see and see no commands for the layer represented by the toolbar button.

 see [no] layers|allSame

-where layers is a comma-separated list of layers in the technology, and may also be the character * indicating all layers but not labels, $ indicating all layers including labels, labels indicating only labels, error indicating DRC error paint, and subcell indicating subcells.
+where layers is a comma-separated list of layers in the technology, and may also be the character * indicating all layers but not labels, $ indicating all layers under the cursor not including labels and subcells, labels indicating only labels, error indicating DRC error paint, subcell indicating subcells, and connect indicating all types connected to the type or types preceding it.

 The see command allows various layers in the layout to be made visible, including labels and error paint.
 With the keyword no, the command causes these layers to be made invisible on the display.The keyword allSame is a special use and indicates that non-edit cells should be drawn in the same manner as the edit cell, rather than being drawn in the "pale" styles.